-The community is uniting to offer support to black-owned businesses in the Tri-Counties as protests against police brutality and COVID-19 sweep the nation.
+The community is uniting to offer support to Black-owned businesses in the Tri-Counties as protests against police brutality and COVID-19 sweep the nation.

 The protests, which erupted after video showed 46-year-old George Floyd being choked to death by a Minneapolis police officer, follow months of stagnant activity due the coronavirus that tanked the U.S. economy.
-While some black businesses report a strong show of support, others are facing a social media backlash over Black Lives Matter.
+While some Black-owned businesses report a strong show of support, others are facing a social media backlash over Black Lives Matter.

 Raymond Smith, owner of Indigené Cellars in San Luis Obispo County, said business has been slow for the family winery since its wine tasting services shut down in March but it has recently received an influx of support due to protests.

 “During COVID, I got support from people who were already wine club members for the sake of keeping small businesses open,” Smith said.
 “But as far as protests, the support has been astounding.”

 Smith said Indigené Cellars has increased sales following the protests, with people ordering curbside delivery, booking wine tasting appointments and trying to help in any way they can.

 “The amount of support I’m getting from the small San Luis Obispo County area is amazing,” Smith said.